Ishaanapte0108/byte_nba/README.md

 10> Revert title field to professor
 11> Check everything is fine
 12> Add doctype name to report.py at line 55

+Requirements for adding access control to your website

+1> Make sure to have reviewers doctype
+2> Make sure to have users in your database
+3> Make sure to have professors doctype
+4> Create has role profiles

+4.1> executive pofile
+has role {executive}
+//create role if not present, disable all except notifications, timeline and dashboard

+4.2> system manager profile
+//create role if not present, disable all except notifications, timeline and dashboard

+4.3> principle profile
+//create role principle if not present, disable all except notifications, timeline and dashboard

+4.4> trustee profile
+//create role trustee if not present, disable all except notifications, timeline and dashboard

+4.5> pa profile
+//create role pa_teamif not present, disable all except notifications, timeline and dashboard

+4.6> faculty role profile
+//create role vit_emp if not present, disable all except notifications, timeline and dashboard

+4.7> reviewer profile
+reviewer